Installation

 Activating the module

-Upon delivery, CMi6140 will be set to passive mode, which means that no messages will be transmitted from the module.
-Please make sure a SIM card (size: Nano) has been mounted before activating the module.
+Upon delivery, CMi6140 is by default configured to be inactive, which means that no messages will be transmitted until it has been activated.
+Before activating the module, make sure the mounting procedure has been followed.
 There are two ways to activate the module:

-• On MULTICAL® 403: press and hold both buttons on the front of the meter until “CALL” is displayed.
+• MULTICAL® 403: Press and hold both buttons on the front of the meter until “CALL” is shown on the meter display.

-• On MULTICAL® 603 and MULTICAL® 803: Press down the two arrow buttons on the front of the meter until “CALL” is displayed.
+• MULTICAL® 603 and MULTICAL® 803: Press down the two arrow buttons on the front of the meter until “CALL” is shown on the meter display.

 In addition to the Elvaco OTC App, the status of the module can be read via the meter display.